9.B.14 The Heme Handling Protein (HHP) Family

-The proteins of the HHP family are large with ~650 amino acids and as many as 15 or 16 putative TMSs.
+The proteins of the HHP family can be large with ~650 amino acids and as many as 15 or 16 putative TMSs.
 Parts of them are homologous to the E. coli CycZ putative heme exporter (9.B.14.2.1), the plant chloroplast cytochrome c biogenesis proteins such as CcsA of Chlamydomonas reinhardii (spP48269) and to HelC of Rhodobacter capsulatus (spP29961), also a 6 TMS protein thought to be involved in heme export.
-Ccl1 of R. capsulatus has been experimentally shown to have eleven TMSs.
-CcsA of Mycobacterium leprae has been shown to have 6 TMSs.
-SwissProt puts these homologues in the CcsA/CcmF/CycK/Cel1 family.
-This family is distantly related to the SwissProt CcmC/CycZ/HelC family (Lee et al., 2007).
-The functions of these proteins are not known, but some evidence suggests that at least some of them may be heme exporters (Baysse et al., 2003).
-CcmC of E. coli binds heme and interacts with CcmE, a heme chaperone protein that inserts heme into apocytochrome C (Ren and Thöny-Meyer, 2001).
-Kranz et al. (2009) have reviewed aspects of Cytochrome c biogenesis including the mechanisms for covalent modifications and trafficking of heme and for heme-iron redox control.
+Ccl1 of R. capsulatus has been experimentally shown to have eleven TMSs, while CcsA of Mycobacterium leprae has been shown to have 6 TMSs.
+UniProt puts these homologues in the CcsA/CcmF/CycK/Cel1 family.
+This family is distantly related to the UniProt CcmC/CycZ/HelC family (Lee et al., 2007).
+The functions of most of these proteins are not established, but evidence suggests that at least some of them are heme exporters (Baysse et al., 2003; Sutherland et al. 2018).
+CcmC of E. coli binds heme and interacts with CcmE, a heme chaperone protein that inserts heme into apocytochrome c (Ren and Thöny-Meyer, 2001).
+Kranz et al. (2009) have reviewed aspects of cytochrome c biogenesis including the mechanisms for covalent modifications and trafficking of heme, and for heme-iron redox control.
 CryoEM studies on CcsBA is both a heme transporter and an insertase (see TC# 9.A.14.3.1).

 Frawley and Kranz, (2009) showed that CcsBA exports and protects heme from oxidation.
-CcsBA has 10 apparent TMSs and reconstitutes cytochrome c synthesis in the E. coli periplasm; thus, CcsBA is a cytochrome c synthetase.
+CcsBA has 10 apparent TMSs and reconstitutes cytochrome c synthesis in the E. coli periplasm; thus, CcsBA is a heme exporter and cytochrome c synthetase.
 Purified CcsBA contains heme in an 'external heme binding domain' for which two external histidines are shown to serve as axial ligands that protect the heme iron from oxidation.
 There is also a heme binding site in the membrane domain of CcsBA (Sutherland et al. 2018).
 The former site may be the active site of the synthetase, while the latter site may be involved in transport.
 Furthermore, two conserved histidines in TMSs are required for heme to travel to the external heme binding domain.
-Thus, CcsBA is a heme channel with a heme binding site within the bilayer.
+Thus, CcsBA is a heme channel or carrier with a heme binding site within the bilayer.